-Items serviced from the exterior of the motor home are reached through the engine access door.
-This door permits servicing the 12-volt battery, the radiator and coolant system, the engine oil level and oil filler cap, the power steering reservoir, and windshield washer reservoir.
+Items serviced from the exterior of the motor home are reached through either the front access door or the engine access door.
+These doors permit servicing the 12-volt batteries, the radiator and coolant system, the engine oil level and oil filler cap, the power steering reservoir, and windshield washer reservoir.
+The Impulse engine battery is serviced from beneath the engine compartment.